mortazavilab/parse_pipeline/README.md

 ```

 # Basic troubleshooting
+- Killed: You are probably on the login node, or you need to increase the requested memory for the interactive session.
 - FileNotFoundError/No such file or directory: Check your current directory (`pwd`).
 Make sure the 3 required input files exist and in the correct locations: fastq config e.g. `igvf_###_config.tsv` is in `parse_pipeline/configs`, `sample_metadata.csv` is in `parse_pipeline/configs`, and `Snakemake_###.smk` is in `parse_pipeline/snakemake`.
 Make sure the fastq config file is spelled correctly in your Snakemake smk file.
 - AttributeError: Make sure the columns in `igvf_###_config.tsv` exactly match **fastq**, **fastq_r2**, **subpool**, **plate**, **lane**, **run**, and **platform**.